arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 The Nicla Vision uses a 2MP camera sensor which means that its maximum resolution should be 1920x1080 pixels.
 However, the effective resolution is 1616(H) × 1232(V).

-Here we have the minimum code necessary to make the camera work for a detailed view:
+Here we have the minimum code necessary to make the camera work streaming live video on the OpenMV IDE:

 ```python
 import sensor